NSF QRM Scholars Program

 - Will I need to travel to the University of Maryland, College Park?

-Scholars will need to be able to attend the week-long Summer Institute and the end-of-year Capstone Conference in person.
+Scholars will need to be able to attend the week-long Summer Institute and the end-of-year Capstone Conference in person (NOTE: Due to COVID-19, the 2020 Summer Institute may be delivered online).
 The upcoming Institute will occur August 16 - 21, 2020.
 The Capstone Conference will be held prior to the Summer Institute for the following year in 2021.
 Once the Summer Institute is completed, Scholars may choose to attend future workshops, trainings, and mentorship meetings via livestream from the comfort of their home institutions.
 To ensure that these online meetings can occur, applicants must attest that they have access to a reliable internet connection and webcam-enabled computer.

 - Will I need to pay for my own travel?